 - 1/4 red onion, thinly sliced

-Toss in the peeled orange, dried cranberries, feta, and red onion.
-Add sea salt to taste and serve alongside your favorite entree, or enjoy as a meal.
+- Toss in the peeled orange, dried cranberries, feta, and red onion.
+Add sea salt and/or additional curry powder to taste.
+Serve alongside your favorite entree, or enjoy as a meal.

 *If using dry chickpeas, you're looking for just under 2 cups of cooked chickpeas